hashicorp/terraform-provider-azurerm/website/docs/d/spring_cloud_service.html.markdown

 The `http_basic_auth` block supports the following:

-* `username` - The username used to access the Http Basic Authentication Git repository server.
+* `username` - The username used to access the HTTP Basic Authentication Git repository server.

-* `password` - The password used to access the Http Basic Authentication Git repository server.
+* `password` - The password used to access the HTTP Basic Authentication Git repository server.

 ---